Adnn/notes_graphics/docs/rtr.md

 Real-time rendering has always been about compromises (such as composition of methods).

-A ray tracing system relies on acceleration cheme such as _bounding volume hierarchy_ (BVH) to accelerate visibility testing.
+A ray tracing system relies on acceleration schemes such as _bounding volume hierarchy_ (BVH) to accelerate visibility testing.
 Generated results have to be treated with denoising algorithms.